Marine Corps Air Station Cherry Point

 Marine Corps Air Station Cherry Point or MCAS Cherry Point (*) is a United States Marine Corps airfield located in Havelock, North Carolina, United States, in the eastern part of the state.
-It was built in 1941, and was commissioned in 1942 and is currently home to the 2nd Marine Aircraft Wing.
+It was built in 1941, and was commissioned in 1942.
+It is currently home to the 2nd Marine Aircraft Wing.

 History

 Congress authorized Marine Corps Air Station Cherry Point on 9 July 1941, with an initial appropriation of $14,990,000 for construction and clearing of an 8,000 acre (32 km^{2}) tract of swamps, farms and timberland.

 Actual clearing of the site began on 6 August 1941, with extensive drainage and malaria control work.
-Construction began in November just 17 days before the attack on Pearl Harbor.
-Lieutenant Colonel Thomas J. Cushman served as the Marine Corps representative supervising construction by the Navy Civil Engineer Corps and later served as the first commanding officer of the air station.
+Construction began in November, just 17 days before the attack on Pearl Harbor.
+Lieutenant Colonel Thomas J. Cushman served as the Marine Corps representative supervising construction by the Navy Civil Engineer Corps, and later served as the first commanding officer of the air station.